 Gaps in specialty care for our community still exist for the uninsured and immigrant populations.
-MedStar Montgomery provides specialty care services for the uninsured, but we lack the capacity to meet all of the outstanding needs.
+MedStar Montgomery Medical Center provides specialty care services for the uninsured, but we lack the capacity to meet all of the outstanding needs in areas such as Dental, and Oral and Maxillofacial Surgery.
 The hospital continues to sustain relationships with health partners such as Project Access, Montgomery Cares, Proyecto Salud and Holy Cross Clinic: Aspen Hill to bolster primary and specialty care services available to the uninsured.

-Our MedStar affiliation continues to bring huge specialty care benefits to our patient population.
-Our pediatricians work in close connection with our colleagues at MedStar Georgetown University Hospital, allowing access to their subspecialty expertise.
-For those critical patients with acute heart attacks, neurosurgical emergencies and emergent eye traumas, we have a state of the art communication and transport network to quickly treat, stabilize and transfer these patients to definitive care at a tertiary specialty center.
+Our affiliation with the MedStar Health system continues to allow us to bring significant specialty care benefits to our patient population.
+For example, our pediatricians work closely with our colleagues at MedStar Georgetown University Hospital, allowing access to their subspecialty expertise.
+For our critical patients with acute heart attacks, neurosurgical emergencies and emergent eye traumas, we have a state of the art communication and transport network to quickly treat, stabilize and transfer these patients to definitive care at a tertiary specialty center.

 Newly established on-site specialty services include neurology and movement disorders, robotic single site surgery and bariatric surgery.
-The expansion of neurosciences includes an emphasis on spine and pain management.
-A new focus on Sports Medicine (through orthopedic and psychiatry specialties) focuses on improving body performance, recovering from injuries and preventing future injuries.
+The expansion of neurosciences includes an emphasis on the neck, spine and pain management.
+A new focus on Sports Medicine (through orthopedic and physiatry specialties) focuses on improving body performance, recovering from injuries and preventing future injuries.

-2. If you list Physician Subsidies in your data in category C of the CB Inventory Sheet, please indicate the category of subsidy, and explain why the services would not otherwise be available to meet patient demand.
+2. If you list Physician Subsidies in your data in category C of the CB Inventory Sheet, please indicate the categoryof subsidy, and explain why the services would not otherwise be available to meet patient demand.
 The categories include: Hospital-based physicians with whom the hospital has an exclusive contract; Non-Resident house staff and hospitalists; Coverage of Emergency Department Call; Physician provision of financial assistance to encourage alignment with the hospital financial assistance policies; and Physician recruitment to meet community need.

-Imperative to meeting the needs of the community, Medstar Montgomery provides physician subsidies for coverage of on call physicians in the emergency department and patient care areas.
-Services are available to our patients although the overall cost of providing this coverage is disproportionate to the total collection.
-FY13 subsidies totaled \$4.2million in the following areas:
+Imperative to meeting the needs of the community, MedStar Montgomery Medical Center provides physician subsidies for coverage of on-call physicians in the emergency department and patient care areas.
+Services are available to our patients, although the overall cost of providing this coverage is disproportionate to the total collection.
+FY13 subsidies totaled \$4.2 million in the following areas: